AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/typical_reiterate.doc.md

 ## Description

-`Typelivore::Reiterate` accepts a list of elements and returns a function.
+`Typelivore::TypicalReiterate` accepts a list of elements and returns a function.
 When invoked by the times of repetitions, the function repeats the list the given number of times and stores the result inside `Capsule`.

 <pre><code>   Elements...
 -> N